Rivo-Commerce/omniauth-rivo-oauth2/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a Git tag for the version, push Git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing